-Google now sells four Google Home devices, with some great deals available right now for Black Friday.
-If you've just bought or received one, or have just factory reset Google Home, here's how to get it set up within minutes.
+Google now sells a whole range of Google Home (recently rebranded Google Nest) devices.
+If you've just bought or received a Google Home, Home Mini, Home Max, or Nest Mini, here's how to get it set up within minutes.

-1. Unpack the Google Home and plug it in.
+1. Unpack the Google speaker and plug it in.
 It will take a few seconds to start up.

-4. Having launched the app, tap the + Add icon on the main Home dashboard.
+4. Having launched the app, tap the + icon at the top right of the main Home dashboard.
 Now choose Set up device, followed by 'Set up new devices in your home'.
 You can have more than one 'Home' in the app, but let's assume you don't: Home should be preselected, so just tap Next.

 5. The app will automatically search for your device, so select it when it appears in the list.
 When the two are successfully connected you’ll hear a sound.
 When you hear this click ‘I heard it’.
 If you don’t hear the sound click ‘Try again’.